Danny-360/team_betadata/README.md

 # team_betadata
-For the Capstone project of Team Beta Data
+TechCrush assessmebt For the Capstone project of Team Beta Data